Argyle House School: History

 Founded by G.L.
-Hanna in 1884 in nearby Argyle Square, from which it got its name, it remained in the Hanna family until 1969 until it was sold to the current proprietor's father, Jeffrey Johnson.
-The current head purchased the school from his father on the latter's retirement in 2003.
+Hanna in 1884 in nearby Argyle Square, from which it got its name, it remained in the Hanna family until 1969 until it was sold to the Mr Jeffrey Johnson.
+His son, Christopher Johnson purchased the school from his father on the latter's retirement in 2003.
+He retired in 2025.
+The school is owned by Forfar Education, a growing family of UK & International Schools and Mr John Sample is Headmaster.
 The school, founded as a boys' school, has been non-selective and co-educational since 1997.